kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

 dict_of_anything["some_nested_dict"]
 ```

+## 📄 Nesting

-In this last instruction, we obtain a dictionary that was nested in this dictionary.
-Therefore, it is possible to address this nested dictionary directly using a second set of square braces:
+In the last instruction, we obtain a dictionary that was nested into the outer dictionary.
+As for lists, we can access nested dictionary directly using sequential sets of square braces:

 ```{code-cell} ipython3
 dict_of_anything["some_nested_dict"]["b"]